joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/06/25/theater/find-me-here-review.html

 **Heat Is Killing Thousands, and Big Events Have Not Adjusted**\
-`The deaths of at least 1,300 pilgrims during the hajj points to the growing threat that climate change poses to beloved gatherings.`\
+`The deaths of at least 1,300 pilgrims during the hajj point to the growing threat that climate change poses to beloved gatherings.`\
 https://nytimes.com/2024/06/25/world/australia/record-heat-deaths-events.html

 **How a Cake Became a National Obsession**\